azoz01/big_data_trading/README.md

 * `predictions` - an index with online features + 0-1 prediction
 * `transactions` - an index with transactions copied from HDFS
 * `tickers` - an index with tickers copied from HDFS
+* `roi` - an index with calculated model's ROI per ticker

 **Hive tables**:
 * `training_data.full_training_dataset` - table with full training data created using offline logic